RPA vs AI Automation: Understanding the Key Differences in 2024

 - Azure Bot Service: A platform for building and deploying intelligent chatbots.

-- Integration with Microsoft Products: Seamless integration with other Microsoft products and services, such as Office 365 and Dynamics 365.
+- Integration with Microsoft Products: integration with other Microsoft products and services, such as Office 365 and Dynamics 365.

 Use Case: Customer Service Chatbot using Azure Bot Service